getodk/docs/odkx-src/build-app.rst

 .. note::
   You must have USB debugging enabled on your device in order to perform this step.
 See `these instructions <https://www.phonearena.com/news/How-to-enable-USB-debugging-on-Android_id53909>`_ for help.

-In order to see these changes on an Android device, you must first have ODK Survey installed on your device.
+In order to see these changes on an Android device, you must first have ODK-X Survey installed on your device.
 Then:

   #.
 Connect the device to your computer via a USB cable
   #.
 Open a :program:`cmd` or :program:`terminal` window within the :guilabel:`Application Designer` directory (the one containing :file:`Gruntfile.js`), as described in the :doc:`app-designer-directories` documentation.